whummer/terraform-provider-snowflake/MIGRATION_GUIDE.md

 They are not supported, because they are not in the [official parameters documentation](https://docs.snowflake.com/en/sql-reference/parameters).
 Once they are publicly documented, they will be added to the `snowflake_current_account_resource` resource.

-The `snowflake_current_account_resource` resource shouldn't be used with `snowflake_account_parameter` resource in the same configuration, as it may lead to unexpected behavior.
+The `snowflake_current_account_resource` resource shouldn't be used with `snowflake_object_parameter` (with `on_account` field set) and `snowflake_account_parameter` resources in the same configuration, as it may lead to unexpected behavior.
+Unless they're used to manage the above parameters that are not supported.
+The resource shouldn't be also used with `snowflake_account_password_policy_attachment`, `snowflake_network_policy_attachment`, `snowflake_account_authentication_policy_attachment` resources in the same configuration to manage policies on the current account, as it may lead to unexpected behavior.

 This feature will be marked as a stable feature in future releases.
 Breaking changes are expected, even without bumping the major version.
 To use this feature, add `snowflake_current_account_resource` to `preview_features_enabled` field in the provider configuration.